Pradumnasaraf/DevOps/docs/bash-scripting/introduction.md

 echo "Hello World"
 ```

-We can run this by `bash script.sh` or `./script.sh`.
-But the second will only work if the script is executable (permission to execute).
-We can make it executable by `chmod +x script.sh`.
-Now we can run it by `./script.sh`.
+You can run this script with `bash script.sh` or `./script.sh`.
+The second form only works if the file is executable.
+To make it executable, run `chmod +x script.sh`.

 ### Shebang

-The first line of a bash script is called the shebang.
-It tells the system which interpreter to use to run the script.
-The shebang for bash is `#!/bin/bash`.
-The shebang for python is `#!/usr/bin/env python`.
-It varies from language to language.
+The first line of a Bash script is called the shebang.
+It tells the system which interpreter should run the file.
+For Bash, a common shebang is `#!/bin/bash`.

 ### Variables

-It is a placeholder for a value.
-Just like any other programming language.
-We use $ to access the variable.
-Eg: `$NAME`.
-We can also use `${NAME}`.
-The braces ensure the variable is not mistaken for a command.
+A variable is a named value.
+In Bash, we use `$` to read it, for example `$NAME`.
+You can also write `${NAME}` when you want to make the variable boundary explicit.

 ```bash
 #!/bin/bash